Jingo88/bestMovies/README.md

 	res.render('login.ejs', {});
 });
 ```
 Now we'll create the event to see if a user is creating an account, and store that data.
-Mind the "bcrypt" portion, that creates the password has so the users actual password is not stored.
+Mind the "bcrypt" portion, that creates the password hash so the users actual password is not stored.
 Then redirect back to the login page for the user to sign in.

 ```
 app.post('/user', function(req,res){